 Jazz a la Mode Film Series

-Join us for great jazz documentaries.
-Next in the series is the area premiere of "Chick Webb: The Savoy King."
-Each evening features live music, the film and an intro and Q&A session by WFCR's Jazz a la Mode host, Tom Reney.
+JJoin us for great jazz documentaries at the Amherst Cinema!
+Each evening features live music, the film and an intro and Q&A session by NEPR's Jazz a la Mode host, Tom Reney.
 All shows begin at 7pm.
 Tickets available at amherstcinema.org.
-Presented in collaboration with The UMass FAC and Amherst Cinema.
+Presented in collaboration with the Amherst Cinema.

 Tickets are available online www.amherstcinema.org or at the Amherst Cinema box office.